DarkStarSword/3d-fixes/DOAX-VenusVacation/README.md

 the volleyball gameplay or minigames of its console counterpart.

-There are two versions of this game - a Japanese version available through DMM, and a recently released English version currently in open beta on Steam.
-The Japanese version has been around for longer and has more content and features than the English version, and while the English version will likely get more content added over time (it is currently running events from over a year ago), some of the interactivity features have been censored and will likely never be added.
+There are two versions of this game - a Japanese version available through DMM, and a recently released English version currently on Steam.
+The Japanese version has been around for longer and has more content and features than the English version, but obviously the English version is easier to understand and is playing catch-up with old events from the Japanese version.
 Most mods will work fine on either version (with some exceptions).

 For help with installing the Japanese version refer to [this article][1] (the camera mode of the Google Translate Android app may also be helpful for any